charlie101010/reactnd-project-myreads-starter/README.md

+# This is my bookshelf project.
+Below my description you can see a more detailed layout of the files and methods included in the application.

+### In order to run the application, please enter the command `npm install` in order to ensure you have all dependencies.
+Then you should use the command `npm start` in order to run the application.
+By default, this will allow you to use the application at localhost:3000.

 This is the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
 The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
 If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.